-The danger in making decisions based on how we feel can affect those around us.
 When we follow our heart’s desires and do not take the time to think things through, a decision made might hurt someone close to us.
-We can be left with horrible consequences if we do not take the time to think through our choices.
+Seeking God’s truth for direction is how I stopped hurting others around me.